raamana/neuropredict/README.rst

-If ``neuropredict`` helped you in your research in one way or another, please consider citing one or more of the following, which were essential building blocks of neuropredict: - Pradeep Reddy Raamana.
+If ``neuropredict`` helped you in your research in one way or another, please consider citing one or more of the following, which were essential building blocks of neuropredict:

-(2017, November 18). neuropredict: easy machine learning and standardized predictive analysis of biomarkers (Version 0.4.5).
-Zenodo. http://doi.org/10.5281/zenodo.1058993 - Raamana et al, (2017), Python class defining a machine learning dataset ensuring key-based correspondence and maintaining integrity, Journal of Open Source Software, 2(17), 382, doi:10.21105/joss.00382
+ - Pradeep Reddy Raamana.
+(2017). neuropredict: easy machine learning and standardized predictive analysis of biomarkers (Version 0.4.5).
+Zenodo. http://doi.org/10.5281/zenodo.1058993
+ - Raamana et al, (2017), Python class defining a machine learning dataset ensuring key-based correspondence and maintaining integrity, Journal of Open Source Software, 2(17), 382, doi:10.21105/joss.00382

 Change Log - version 0.6
 --------------------------